frostcza/FLIR-A700-program/README.md

 if you have any trouble, try `AdapterConfigGUI` and `SpinView` to fix, which are installed along with spinnaker3.1

 #### run in python
-change the rtps adress in run_demo.py
+change the rtsp adress in run_demo.py
 the default adress is rtsp://192.168.0.1/mjpg/ch1
 `python run_demo.py`